| |

 Awards Ceremony.
 You'll meet and learn from other tutors and students.

-- Skills: Tutors help with academic subjects, though not as professionals;
+- SKILLS: Tutors help with academic subjects, though not as professionals;

 spot and help remedy academic deficiencies; listen to and develop friendships